jpomfret/LifeHacks/README.md

 # LifeHacks
 Tips &amp; Tricks to improve efficiency

-This is my adventure into streaming - the idea is to create short streams around ideas that make things easier.
+This is my adventure into video content - the idea is to create short videos around ideas that make things easier.
 I'm a database engineer with a passion for automation, so I imagine a lot of the topics will be around that theme.

 I'll try and keep the below list up-to-date with links to my videos and scripts.
 Watch this space.